 Table 3-4 presents occupancy assumptions for other types of housing.
-Occupancy for mobile homes is based on 2017 ACS data for Deschutes County.
-Accessory Dwelling Units (ADUs) will be assessed based on the same occupancy as the smallest multifamily residential category (0 bedrooms).
+Occupancy for manufactured dwellings is based on 2017 ACS data for Deschutes County.
+Accessory Dwelling Units (ADUs) will be assessed based on the same occupancy as a 0 bedroom multi-unit dwelling (based on ACS data).